postgres/pgweb/docs/xkey.rst

   Set on all documentation pages that are in the current version at the time of setting. pgdocs_all
-  Set on documentation pages that are cross-version, such as index pages. pgdocs_<version>
+  Set on documentation pages that are cross-version, such as index pages, as well as on 404 pages for versions that is unknown (in case this version is loaded later). pgdocs_<version>
   Set on documentation of the specified version. pgdocs_pdf